Where is ESPN BET Legal? You Can Use the Sports Betting App in These States

 When Did ESPN BET Go Live?

 ESPN BET went live in 17 states throughout the country on Tuesday, November 14.
-Sign up with the ESPN BET promo code ROTO for an exclusive $250 in bonus bets welcome offer by clicking through the "BET NOW" link below and typing in ROTO in the promo code field during sign-up.
-Please note, this exclusive welcome offer ends on 12/31/23.
+Sign up with the ESPN BET promo code ROTO for an exclusive $150 in bonus bets welcome offer by clicking through the "BET NOW" link below and typing in ROTO in the promo code field during sign-up.

 This article is part of our Betting Promotions series.